-Ernst & Young UBA House, 10th Floor 57 Marina, Lagos

-Tel: (234 -1) 4630479, 4630480 Fax: (234 -1) 4630481 E-mail: services@ng.ey.com

-Report of External Consultants on the Board Performance Evaluation of Alternative Bank Limited of the Board's structure, composition, responsibilities, processes and relationships.
-Section 10.3 of the CBN CGG requires that the appraisal shall be conducted by an independent external consultant with adequate experience, knowledge and competence in corporate governance and performance management.
-Section 15.2 of the FRC NCCG The CBN CGG 2023 and the FRC NCCG 2018 provides that there shall be an annual appraisal of the Board, its Committees, Chairman and individual directors covering all states that the summary of the report of the Corporate Governance Evaluation should be included in the Company's annual report and on the investors' portal of the Company.

-Shape the future with confidence

-We have performed the evaluation of the Board of The Alternative Bank Limited for the year ended 2024 in accordance with the CBN Corporate Governance Guidelines 2023 (CBN CGG 2023) and the FRC Nigerian Code of Corporate Governance 2018 (FRC NCCG 2018).

-Our approach included the review of The Alternative Bank's Corporate Governance framework and all relevant policies and procedures.
-We obtained written representation through online guestionnaires administered to the Board members and conducted one-on-one interviews with the Directors of the Bank.
-The evaluation is limited in nature, and as such may not necessarily disclose all significant matters about the Company or reveal irregularities, if any, in the underlying information.

-Based on our work, the Board of The Alternative Bank Limited has complied with the Central Bank of Nigeria Corporate Governance Guidelines 2023 and the Financial Reporting Council (FRC) Nigerian Code of Corporate Governance (NCCG) 2018 during the year ended 31st December 2024, The outcome of the review and our recommendations have been articulated and included in our detailed report to the Board.
-This report should be read in conjunction with the Corporate Governance section of The Alternative Bank Limited 2024 Annual Report
+With confidence Report of External Consultants on the Board Performance Evaluation of Alternative Bank Limited.
+We have performed the evaluation of the Board of Alternative Bank Limited "bank" or "Altbank" for the year ended 2024 in accordance with the CBN Corporate Governance Guidelines 2023 (CBN CGG 2023) and the FRC Nigerian Code of Corporate Governance 2018 (FRC NCCG 2018).
+The FRC NCCG 2018 states that Annual Board Evaluation assesses how each Director, the Committees of the Board and the Board are committed to their roles, work together and continue to contribute effectively to the achievement of the Bank's objectives.
+Subsection 15.2 of the FRC NCCG states that the summary of the report of this evaluation should be included in the Bank's annual report and on the investors' portal.
+Our approach included the review of Alternative Bank Limited's Corporate Governance framework, and all relevant policies and procedures.
+We obtained written representation through online questionnaires administered to the Board members and conducted one on one interviews with the Directors of the Bank.
+The evaluation is limited in nature, and as such may not necessarily disclose all significant matters about the Bank or reveal irregularities in the underlying information.
+Based on our work, and as noted below, the Board of Alternative Bank Limited has complied with the requirements of Sections 10.1 and 10.3 of the CBN CGG 2023 and Sections 14.1 and 15.1 of the Nigerian Code of Corporate Governance 2018 (FRC NCCG 2018) during the year ended 31st December 2024.
+Specific recommendations for the further improvement of Alternative Bank Limited's Corporate Governance practices have been articulated and included in our detailed report to the Board.
+These recommendations cover the following areas: Strategy, Quality of the Board, Board Operations, Board Risk Management Activities, Relationship with Stakeholders as well as Transparency and Disclosure.
+95 For: Ernst & Young Alternative Bank Limited Ar Abiodun Ogunoiki Partner and Head, Financial Services Risk Management, West Africa nnual Report & Fina FRC/2013/PRO/DIR/003/0000000794

-For: Ernst & Young

-· Hospiet

-Abiodun Ogunoiki Partner and Head, Financial Services Risk Management, West Africa FRC/2013/PRO/DIR/003/00000000794